Bru-sic/week_01_homework/README.md

 ---

+### Sidechain
+[def-sidechain]: #sidechain "A separate, independent blockchain linked to the main blockchain (mainchain) using a two-way bridge.
+It enables tokens or other digital assets to be transferred between the mainchain and the sidechain."
+A separate, independent blockchain linked to the main blockchain (mainchain) using a two-way bridge.
+It enables tokens or other digital assets to be transferred between the mainchain and the sidechain.[^cryptocom]

+---

 ### Smart Contract
+[def-smart-contract]: #smart-contract "A blockchain-based program that encodes the conditions and fulfillment of an agreement between two or more parties and automatically fulfills the terms of the agreement once conditions are met."
-[smart-contract]: ["A smart contract is a blockchain-based program that encodes the conditions and fulfillment of an agreement between two or more parties and automatically fulfills the terms of the agreement once conditions are met."]
+A blockchain-based program that encodes the conditions and fulfillment of an agreement between two or more parties and automatically fulfills the terms of the agreement once conditions are met.[^xrplsc]

-This is my [random value] located somewhere in my Markdown document.

-[random value]: variable value

 ---

 ### XRP
-XRP is the cryptocurrency that is native to the XRP Ledger (<a title="The XRP Ledger is an open-source, public, decentralized blockchain" href="#xrpl">XRPL</a>).
+XRP is the cryptocurrency that is native to the XRP Ledger (<a title="The XRP Ledger is an open-source, public, decentralized blockchain" href="#xrpl">XRPL</a>).[^investopedia-xrp]

 ---